GetStream/stream-django/README.md

 ```

-#####Prefetch related data
+####Prefetch related data

-Sooner or later you will end up loop over the activities fetched from a feed; if you access activity's related objects (eg. activity['object'].user) on every loop you will end up firing lot of queries and get into trouble.
-This is something that you can easily fix by instructing the manager to preload related objects.
-Underneath the manager will use Django's ORM select_related (https://docs.djangoproject.com/en/dev/ref/models/querysets/#select-related).
+You will commonly access related objects such as activity['object'].user.
+To prevent your newsfeed to run N queries you can instruct the manager to preload related objects.
+The manager will use Django's select_related functionality. (https://docs.djangoproject.com/en/dev/ref/models/querysets/#select-related).

 ```
 class Tweet(models.Model, Activity):